Lactation support in the time of COVID — and vaccines

 Prenatal classes and infant consults

-Personalized prenatal classes are either virtual or outside in your yard/porch/garage, weather permitting.
-If we meet indoors, you must follow the mask guidelines listed my FAQs.
+Personalized prenatal classes are either virtual or in home.
 In about a 90 minute class, we will go over all of your breastfeeding questions and lay the foundation for getting you off to a good start.
 If you had a rocky first experience with an older child, this is a great opportunity to troubleshoot and prepare for the second go round.

 Breastfeeding consults last about two hours and can be virtual or in your home.

 Breastfeeding is normal, and yet it can be challenging.
 Sometimes families need help.
 Either virtually, using my secure, online portal MilkNotes, or in your home, I work with you, your support team, and your baby/babies until you feel like you’ve figured things out.
 I’m experienced with helping parents with sore nipples, engorged breasts, fussy babies, babies who won’t latch, slow weight gain, low milk supply, pumping, oversupply, and the baby (or parent) who are just a hot mess and need a compassionate, listening ear.